afarnham/preflight/README.md

 * The flightplans are currently configured for what I need at my place of work (ForeFlight).
 Work needs to be done to allow custom configurations with ease.
 * Create fat binaries automatically
 * Configurable output location
-* Package lib + necessary header files into a simple unit
+* Package lib + necessary header files
 * arm64 support

 License